Kirby & the Amazing Mirror: Gameplay

-Unlike the other Kirby games, Kirby & The Amazing Mirror features a maze layout, and is traversed in a Metroidvania style.
-The game map branches out in several directions and, providing Kirby has the proper power at his disposal, he is able to go anywhere in almost any order, excluding the final sequence.
+Unlike the other Kirby games, Kirby & The Amazing Mirror features a maze layout, and is traversed into a Metroidvania style.
+The Mirror World is divided into nine different-themed areas.
+The player begins in the first area, a loop that connects to a few other areas.
+From there the game map branches out in several directions and, providing Kirby has the proper power at his disposal, he is able to go anywhere in almost any order, excluding the final sequence.

-The player explores the worlds, solving puzzles, defeating enemies, and collecting items.
+The player explores the Mirror World, solving puzzles, defeating enemies, and collecting items.
 Occasionally, a sub-boss will be encountered, at which point the screen will lock into place until the boss is defeated.
 Swallowing a sub-boss after defeat usually grants a rare or exclusive copy ability.
-The player will also occasionally encounter "rest areas" of sorts.
+Apart from the first, each area of the game houses a major boss who possesses a shard from the broken Dimension Mirror that sits in the center of the hub world.
+The player must defeat these bosses and reclaim all eight shards to re-assemble the Dimension Mirror, which leads to the final boss.

 The player can collect various items to improve in-game performance, such as extra health points and lives, food to replenish health, and batteries for the Cellphone.
 The game also features two other collectibles: music sheets, which act as a sound test mode once the music player item is found, and spray paint, which can be used to recolor the player's Kirby.
 There are also three minigames accessible from the menu, which support single player and multiplayer: